MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

 - **Shared with me**

  > [!NOTE]
- > If you are an administrator of the environment,  all models in your environment appear under **Shared with me** view, whether shared or not.
+ > If you're an administrator of the environment, all models in your environment appear under **Shared with me** view, whether shared or not.

 When a model is shared with you, you have user permissions to it.
 You can use it in apps or flows.
 You can't view details or edit the model.
 No actions are available for models in the **Shared with me** list.

 In some cases as administrator or owner of a model, only the **Delete** action is available.
 This happens when the model type is no longer supported.
-It may be that the model type was a preview feature,  and the administrator [disabled AI Builder preview features](administer.md#enable-or-disable-ai-builder-preview-features).
+It might be that the model type was a preview feature, and the administrator [disabled AI Builder preview features](administer.md#enable-or-disable-ai-builder-preview-features).

 ## FAQ